moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

     foundryup
     ```

-    After installing you may need to restart your terminal session or add `foundryup` to your PATH.
-If on Windows, you'll have to install Rust & then build Foundry from source:
+    After installing, you may need to restart your terminal session or add `foundryup` to your PATH.
+If on Windows, you'll have to install Rust and then build Foundry from source:

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs/ | sh